finnmprice/DarkDesmos/README.md

 ![banner](https://github.com/finnmprice/DarkDesmos/blob/main/images/banner.png?raw=true)

-A simple dark mode for all of Desmos
+A simple dark mode for all of Desmos.

 This extension can be installed through the [Chrome Web Store](https://chromewebstore.google.com/detail/dark-desmos/gijaeiclglddnpmfgbdfkepijpcpnhjc)